 - We're rated 4.9 out of 5

-- Clindamycin - an antibiotic that helps to kill acne-causing bacteria that live on the skin.
+- Clindamycin, an antibiotic that attacks acne-causing bacteria that live on the skin.

-- Tretinoin - reduces the ability of skin cells to stick together which helps to shed dead skin cells instead of them blocking follicles.
+- Tretinoin, a retinoic acid that reduces the ability of skin cells to stick together, helping dead skin cells to shed instead of blocking hair follicles.

 These two actions combine to help treat acne symptoms such as blackheads, whiteheads, pustules, papules and redness.
-The combination of the two active ingredients are more effective when combined than if used separately.
+Clindamycin and tretinoin are effective when used individually, but they become even more potent when used in tandem.

 Like most topical acne treatments, Treclin gel normally takes a few weeks of continued use to build up an effect through killing bacteria and helping your skin to replace and remove dead skin cells.
-It is normally best to use the gel for a period of 10-12 weeks and it is important that you do not stop using Treclin as soon as your acne gets better, but continue using it for the entire course.
+It is normally prescribed for a period of 10-12 weeks.
+It is important that you do not stop using Treclin as soon as your acne gets better, but continue using it for the entire course.

-Non-prescription alternatives to Treclin acne gel include benzoyl peroxide gel, such as Acnecide.
+Non-prescription alternatives to Treclin acne treatment gel include benzoyl peroxide gels such as Acnecide.
 Benzoyl peroxide is an effective acne treatment that is available over the counter in most pharmacies.
-It helps to kill the bacteria that cause acne, however, it is not an antibiotic.
+It helps to kill the bacteria that cause acne, though it is not an antibiotic.
 Treclin gel should not be used in combination with benzoyl peroxide or any other treatment containing antibiotics.

 Prescription alternatives to Treclin gel include:

 - Retinoids: Differin

 - Combinations: Duac gel, Epiduo

 - Antibacterials: Skinoren